 F0.
-Common integration requirements The requirements in this chapter apply for all the integrations unless explicitly stated.
+Common integration requirements

+The requirements in this chapter apply for all the integrations unless explicitly stated.

-Aco cess rights to data: Example solutions: Code: 1.
-The system may only transfer E-data to the user's PC when the user has the right to see it according to H1.
+A. Acces ss rights to data: May be moved to H1 Example solutions: Code: use e system may only transfer E-data to the er's PC when the user has the right to see it cording to H1.

-Pro tection of data: Example solutions: Code: 2.
+B. F Protection of data: May be moved to H3 Example solutions: Code: 2.
 The system must protect against loss or duplication of data transferred between the systems, e.g. because one or both systems have been off-line or closed down.
 3. The system must protect against concurrency problems, e.g. that user A sees and then updates E-data, while user B does the same.
 Neither A nor B will notice the conflict.
-4. To help error tracing, the system must log all transfer errors.
+4. The system must support error tracing at data transfers.
+Logging all transfer errors.